Tom Hess (bowler)

-Tom Hess (born December 13, 1969) is a professional bowler from Urbandale, Iowa, and is a member of the Professional Bowlers Association (PBA).
+Tom Hess (born December 13, 1969) is a right-handed American professional bowler from Urbandale, Iowa, and is a member of the Professional Bowlers Association (PBA).
 He now bowls out of Granger, Iowa.
+Hess is a member of the PBA Hall of Fame in the Veterans/Senior category.

 Bowling career

+Hess began his PBA career as a Regional Tour player.
+He was the 2003 PBA Midwest Region Rookie of the Year, and the 2010–11 PBA Midwest Region Player of the Year.
+To date, he has won 13 PBA Regional and 4 PBA50 Regional titles.
+He has also been a three-time Iowa state champion.

+PBA Tour

-Hess won the 2011 USBC Masters for not only his first major title, but his first-ever PBA Tour victory.
+Hess did not bowl full-time on the PBA Tour until 2008.
+He won the 2011 USBC Masters for not only his first major title, but his first-ever PBA Tour victory.
 This victory earned him $50,000.

-He was the 2003 PBA Midwest Region Rookie of the Year, the 2010–11 PBA Midwest Region Player of the Year, and a three-time Iowa state champion.
+PBA50 Tour

 Hess joined the PBA50 Tour (for players age 50 and older) in 2020, but that season was cancelled due to the COVID-19 pandemic, making 2021 Tom's rookie season.
 On September 7, 2021, Hess won the PBA50 Senior U.S. Open with a convincing 256–209 victory over PBA Hall of Famer Chris Barnes in the title match.
 This gave Hess a major title on each of the PBA and PBA50 Tours.
 On September 19, Hess won his second PBA50 major title at the USBC Senior Masters.
 Qualifying as the #4 seed, Hess defeated #5 seed Donnie Hogue in the opening match, then went on to defeat three PBA Hall of Famers (Pete Weber, Doug Kent and Chris Barnes) on his way to the title.
 In the process, Hess wrapped up PBA50 Rookie of the Year and PBA50 Player of the Year honors, becoming the third player (after Tom Baker and Norm Duke) to win both awards in the same season.
 Hess also joined Dave Soutar and Walter Ray Williams Jr. as the only players in history to win both the USBC Masters and USBC Senior Masters in a career.

 Hess participated in the 2022 PBA Tournament of Champions, and was the only senior player to make it to the match play round.
 On July 3, 2022, Hess won his third PBA50 Tour title at the Highland Park Lanes Open in Greeley, Colorado.

+At the inaugural PBA50 World Series of Bowling held in July 2023, Hess made the championship final round of every event.
+After placing third in the Ballard Championship and second in the Monacelli Championship, he won the Petraglia Championship on July 21.
+Hess then qualified as the fifth seed for the PBA50 World Championship finals on July 23, but lost the opening match to Chris Barnes, whom he had beaten two days earlier to win the Petraglia Championship.
+Hess and Barnes met again on August 23 at the PBA50 Fort Myers Lightning Strikes Classic, after Hess climbed the ladder from the #5 seed to face the top qualifier.
+Hess defeated Barnes again to earn his fifth PBA50 Tour title.